meemknight/pavo/userStories.md

 Linux C/C++ debugger named **pavo** (MUST) wich can do all the basic things a debugger can do:

-1. Pivo needs to launch, halt, and continue execution (MUST)
+1. Pavo needs to launch, halt, and continue execution (MUST)

 Those 3 next attributes are crucial: